jaylenroope-afk/DiabetesRiskPredictor/README.md

 # Diabetes Risk Analysis
 This is a predictive healthcare analytics project based on the [Pima Indians dataset](https://www.kaggle.com/datasets/nancyalaswad90/review/data) on Kaggle.
-This project aims to help patients and healthcare providers better understand an individual’s risk of developing Type 2 Diabetes by analyzing various health indicators and finding their predictive strenghts.
+This project aims to help patients and healthcare providers better understand an individual’s risk of developing Type 2 Diabetes by analyzing various health indicators and finding their predictive strengths.
 Excel and Tableau are the main two tools that will be used in this analysis.

 ---

 ## 📊 About the Data

 The data was found on Kaggle but was originally from the National Institute of Diabetes, Digestive and Kidney Diseases.
-All patients in the dataset are female, over 21 years of age, and of Pima Indian heritage.
-The dataset contains several medical predictor variables and one outcome variable which is whether the patient was diabetic or not.
+All patients in the dataset were female, over 21 years of age, and of Pima Indian heritage.
+The dataset contained several medical predictor variables and one outcome variable which was whether the patient was diabetic or not.
 Dataset attributes included:

 - Pregnancies: To express the number of pregnancies
 - Glucose: To express the glucose level in blood